leo-project/notes/leofs/faq/what-is-leofs.md

 ## Overview

-LeoFS is a highly scalable, fault-tolerant unstructured object storage system for the Web.
+[LeoFS](http://leo-project.net/leofs/) is a highly scalable, fault-tolerant [object storage](http://en.wikipedia.org/wiki/Object_storage) for the Web.

 LeoFS provides *high cost performance ratio*.
 It allows you to build LeoFS clusters using commodity hardware on top of the Linux operating system.
 LeoFS will provide very good performance even on commodity hardware.
 LeoFS will require a smaller cluster than other storage to achieve the same performance.
 LeoFS is also very easy to setup and to operate.